 There are many types of music therapy.
 The simplest would use music one likes that is relaxing.
 There are other types of therapy involving the playing of instruments, most notably the harp, in which, it is contended, the music is pulled into the body in a manner that promotes healing.
 Other types involve the analysis of sounds, such as the voice, to determine which frequencies are expressed and which are missing.
 Other approaches involve so called sacred sounds or ritualistic use of chants or instruments.
 Then, there is the Mozart Effect in which music is used to aid memory and recall.
 In my case, the goal is to bring awareness of both the subconscious and superconscious to the surface so that all parts of the psyche can experience integration.

-Around the age of 15-16, I was exposed to the idea of reincarnation when I first became acquainted with Buddhism as philosophy.
+Around the age of 15-16, I was exposed to the idea of reincarnation when I first became acquainted with Buddhism.
 It was towards the end of my high school years and the beginning of college.
 In the summer of 1959, I attended the East-West Philosopher’s Conference at the University of Hawaii.
 At the end of the summer, there was a banquet, and I was seated between the famous Daisetsu Suzuki and Wing-tsit Chan.
 My life changed forever because I came to understand my mind and how it worked versus how it might function in a more ideal manner.
 Later, I took a course from Charles A. Moore, the organizer of the conference, but I found my mind floating out the window and refusing to take in what he was saying.
 Basically, he was saying that memory works by gradually going backwards, thinking about what you had for lunch, for breakfast, for dinner the night before.
 I figured I would be 80 before remembering a single past life.

-As fate would have, when my mind wandered out the window, I saw what I believed to be a past life as a Japanese monk.
+As fate would have it, when my mind wandered out the window, I saw what I believed to be a past life as a Japanese monk.
 I was walking along the bank of a river with another monk, but it was years before any reliable techniques were revealed to me.
 However, what was important about the vision was that I actually tuned into the conversation. not just the era and place.

 In the late 1970s, Isabel Hickey visited Hawaii and demonstrated the Awareness Technique.
 It was fascinating to me because I realized that we can travel not just backwards in time but up and down in dimensions.
 The work is extremely labor-intensive and requires insight, intuition, and patience since the person who is traveling must be guided and protected.
 It is entirely possible to become tangled up in the complexities of past lives and questions arise as to whether or not one can extricate oneself from the patterns.
 I used the technique now and then but very cautiously.

 In late 1979-early 1980, I was exposed to the Well-Springs work developed by Kay Ortmans.
 I wrote a book about it called “Shadows on the Soul.”
 Kay never liked the title, but I felt it was appropriate.
-It involves massage to classical music, the assumption being that there memories hiding in the body and that the music can unlock these, either through consonance or dissonance, meaning one can lure a memory to the surface by using the appeal of the music to create alignment, safety, and resonance, or one can also break into a shielded area by using lightning and thunder.
+The Well-Springs technique involves massage to classical music, the assumption being that there are memories hiding in the body and that the music can unlock these, either through consonance or dissonance, meaning one can lure a memory to the surface by using the appeal of the music to create alignment, safety, and resonance, or one can also break into a shielded area by using lightning and thunder.
 This method is also very labor-intensive, often lasting three hours and sometimes 8-10 hours.
 However, the work is very effective and powerful.
 In fact, it is usually life altering.